Unicode Characters and HTML Numeric Character References

 To display a character in a modern browser, find the character in the tables below and use the &#xhex_code; combination, where hex_code is the code obtained by adding the numbers shown in the row heading and the column heading of that character position.
 For example, to display the character × use × or × or × (its decimal equivalent).

-There are 256 × 256 = 65536 possible codes for Unicode characters.
-In hexadecimal, this means that characters with code � through are possible.
+The latest version of Unicode defines a codespace of 1,114,112 code points.
+This range in hexadecimal means that characters may have codes � through .
 However, all the codes are not assigned and your operating system and web browser combination may not be able to display every possible Unicode character.
 You can refer to Unicode character tables for more information on Unicode characters.

-A character table for the characters &#xTT00; through &#xTTFF; (where TT can be entered in the input box below) will be generated when you click on Generate button below.
+A character table for the characters &#xTTTT00; through &#xTTTTFF; (where TTTT can be entered in the input box below) will be generated when you click on Generate button below.

-Note: The tables 0 through 10, 1E through 27, E0, E8, F0, F1, and F6 through FF may be of interest to you.
+Note: The tables 0 through D7, F9 through FF, 1D3 through 1D7, 1F0 through 1F6, 200 through 2A6 may be of interest to you.
 (You can click on the codes above to quickly access these tables.)

 Unicode Character To HTML Numeric Character Reference Converter